About Chris Vaughan, Ph.D.

 Consultant to Association Leaders Navigating Growth, Risk, and Change

-Chris is typically brought in after leaders have already tried the obvious fixes.
+Chris is usually brought in after leaders have already tried the obvious fixes.

-In most stalled-strategy situations, the problem isn’t effort or commitment.
-It’s that leaders are solving the wrong problem, often for longer than they realize.
+In most stalled-strategy situations, the problem is not effort or commitment.
+It is that leaders are solving the wrong problem, often for longer than they realize.

-What leaders are really asking for in these moments isn’t another initiative.
-It’s a clearer understanding of what’s actually limiting growth and which decisions matter most now.
+What they are really asking for in these moments is not another initiative.
+It is a clearer understanding of what is actually limiting growth and which decisions matter most now.

 That work often includes: